 That said, however, I no longer admire Mary’s blind faith.
-I admire her seeing faith—that is, her capacity to perceive clearly a promised but (for most of us) still blurry world of divine justice and righteousness.
+I admire her perceptive faith—her capacity to perceive clearly a promised but (for most of us) still blurry world of divine justice and righteousness.
 And I admire her ability to inhabit that world now—to act and speak according to promised new conditions that have yet fully to appear.
 I admire Mary for her religious and moral imagination.

 This wondrous imagination of hers is not the fantasy of a utopian dreamer, an escapist or a Pollyanna.
 She is, the gospel tells us, “lowly,” and the Greek original clarifies the meaning: not “humble” so much as “poor.”
 Dirt poor.
 Mary does her imagining the way dirt poor people always do—“amid ten thousand losses,” as Patty Van Ness puts it; or, as Kate Layzer writes, “amid the hard griefs of this world, its bitterness and need.”*

 Mary imagines and inhabits God’s new world while embedded in the mystery of human privation, her own and her people’s.
 Perhaps that’s the only place where such imagination is even possible.